-Commercially the product was a tremendous success for Max Factor and income from Pan-Cake would soon outstrip the revenues from all other Max Factor cosmetics combined (Basten, 1995, p.
+Commercially the product was a tremendous success for Max Factor and income from Pan-Cake would soon outstrip the revenues of all other Max Factor cosmetics combined (Basten, 1995, p.
 161).
 Its success encouraged Frank Factor to get more deeply into general cosmetic sales after his father’s death in 1938.
 It also led to the release of similar products by other cosmetic companies.
 For example, in 1942, Elmo released Photo-Finish, Daggett & Ramsdell produced Debutant, Louis Philippe created Angelus, and Campana developed Solitaire.
 Although Frank Factor had taken out patents for the formulation of Pan-Cake (US: 2,034,697 & US: 2,101,843), most of these new products went unchallenged.

 About three years ago when dry cake make-up grew up to become one of the most important make-up items, cosmetic manufacturers began to call on their chemist to create something that would not infringe on the patent.
 But it was at that time, too, that another California company put their dry make-up on the market.
 Everybody waited for a law suit to follow; it never came (gossiping comments all gave the same reason, although this reason has never been published).
 This left the door open to other manufacturers.

 For those companies worried about patent infringement, it was a relatively easy to formulate a cake make-up that was sufficiently different from Max Factor’s patents to avoid problems.

 [M]any manufacturers told their chemist to formulate something new and different which would not infringe on the patent.